withastro/astro/.changeset/breezy-pears-admire.md

 "astro": patch
 ---

-Prevent errors in templates from crashing the dev server
+Prevents errors in templates from crashing the server